 SAFe Scrum Master Reference:

-SAFe Advanced Scrum Master Training Material, Chapter on PI Planning
+SAFe Advanced Scrum Master Training Material, Chapter on Decision-Making Frameworks.

 Full Exam Access, Actual Exam Questions, Validated Answers, Anytime Anywhere, No Download Limits, No Practice Limits